Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Looking for Product Drug Claims

-When we talk about “drug claims” we are actually talking about the statements that tell the consumer that product is intended to be used to diagnose, mitigate, treat or prevent disease or to change the structure or function of the body.
-How does the FDA determine the intended use of a product?
+When we talk about “drug claims” we are actually talking about the statements that tell the consumer that a product is intended to be used to diagnose, mitigate, treat, or prevent disease or to change the structure or function of the body.
+How does the Food and Drug Administration (FDA) determine the intended use of a product?
 Where do they look?

 Recent Warning Letter

 Sometimes examples are a good way to understand how laws and regulations are applied in reality.
 It helps to see examples where the FDA said, “There!
 That’s a statement that makes this product an unapproved new drug.”
-Those examples are in warning letters that the FDA sends out.
+Those examples are contained within warning letters sent out by the FDA.

 The FDA just published a warning letter that was sent in May to a company in Georgia.
 They make cosmetics and nutritional supplements containing silver.